 After breakfast, visit Dudhsagar Waterfall.
 It is located 60 kms from the capital city of Panaji.
 Perched on the lofty peaks of the Western Ghats, the Dudh Sagar waterfalls offer unrivalled beauty and amazing scenery full of exquisite charms when in full flux after the monsoon showers.
 Like an idyllic Eden cradled luxuriously in the mountains, the Dudh Sagar waterfalls, which from a distance appear like milky streams, gradually climax into a gushing cascade as they come into full view of the onlookers.
 Dudhsagar literally means ocean of milk.
 The waterfall initially appears like streams of milk flowing down the mountain.
 Finally, drive to a nearby Spice Village where you’ll be greeted by a biologist who will explain the vegetation that lives on the plantation.
 Learn about medicinal purposes for herbs and sample cuisine that uses these flavourful spices during a full buffet lunch of authentic Indian fare.

 Breakfast at the hotel.
 Day free at leisure (No Transport services).

-Breakfast at the hotel.
-After some relaxation, our representative will escort you to the Airport to board your flight back home.
+After breakfast at the hotel and some relaxation, our representative will escort you to the Airport to board your flight back home.